joestephens/cv/README.md

 ## <a name="work">Experience</a>

 **Junior Web Developer** - **Karma** (_September 2016 to Present_)
+* Using PHP, JavaScript (Node, Meteor, React, jQuery) to develop and maintain internal systems, and writing SQL queries to query internal databases.
+* Building scalable live video streaming micro-sites for high-profile clients using JavaScript, HTML and CSS - utilising NoSQL databases for increased performance.
+* Interacting with external ReSTful APIs to streamline business processes.
+* Maintaining Linux servers through Google Cloud Platform and SSH.
+* Managing the company's Wordpress and administering new content.

 **Payroll Officer** - **National Health Service (NHS)** (_November 2013 to April 2016_)